nextpyp/pyp/docs/reference/admin.rst

 Administration
 ==============

-The admin page can be accessed through the url: ``https://nextpyp.myorganization.org/#/admin``.
+The admin page can be accessed through the url: ``https://nextpyp.myorganization.org/#/admin``

-.. nextpyp:: Create, edit or delete `Groups` and `Users` and set permissions
+.. nextpyp:: Use this page to create, edit, or delete `Groups` and `Users`
     :collapsible: open

     .. figure:: ../images/reference_admin.webp